clydexavier/Vsulib-MsTCM/Security Testing/Authentication Testing/SEC-0001_authentication_testing_sign_up_with_username_password.md

 **Post-conditions:**

- - User is account is created
+ - User  account is created